jjYBdx4IL/ReaperThemeHackDll/README.md

 * For reaper to load the dll it seems to have to follow a naming convention.
 Rename it to 'reaper_themehack-x64.dll'.

+# Limitations

+* Menu dropdowns are in dark mode after toggling the fullscreen button twice.

 # Todos?

 * Menu dropdowns?